Sandra Keen

-Sandra Keen (born 13 August 1947) is a British former swimmer.
-She competed in two events at the 1964 Summer Olympics.
+Alexandra "Sandra" Keen (born 13 August 1947) is a British former swimmer who competed at the 1964 Summer Olympics.

+Biography

-She also represented England and won a bronze medal in 440 yards freestyle relay, at the 1962 British Empire and Commonwealth Games in Perth, Western Australia.
-She also participated in the 110 yards freestyle event.
+Keen represented the England team at the 1962 British Empire and Commonwealth Games in Perth, Western Australia.
+She competed in the 110 yards freestyle and relay events, winning a bronze medal.

+At the 1964 Olympic Games in Tokyo, Keen participated in the 100 metres freestyle and the freestyle relay events.

-She swam for the Heston Swimming Club.
+She swam for the Heston Swimming Club in London.